Address Where Pablo Escobar Was Killed

 Pablo Escobar's old safe house

-Independently finding the location of Pablo Escobar’s grave online was easy.
-Trying to find the location of the safe house above which he was shot and killed was difficult, giving me all the more motivation to find it first hand so I could share it here.
-I went to the folks at PoorButHappy, kicking off a 30-plus posting dialogue.
-Amongst the comments, I was given the address I needed.
+Trying to find the location of the safe house above where Pablo Escobar was shot and killed was difficult, giving me all the more motivation to find it first hand so I could share it here.

 Condemned!